aniruddha-seal/pca-wavelet/README.md

 ## Procedure Outline

 1. **Principal Component Analysis (PCA)**
    Conduct PCA on the Intrinsic Reaction Coordinate (IRC) in Cartesian space, representing atomic motions linking various stationary points on the PES.
-Use [PathReducer](https://github.com/share1992/PathReducer) for efficient PCA on high-dimensional data.
+Use [PathReducer](https://github.com/share1992/PathReducer) for efficient PCA on IRC data.

 2. **Wavelet Transform**
    Apply the wavelet transform to the reduced data from PCA to analyze time-dependent frequencies and visualize atomic motions over time.